Su Xiaoxiao: Life

 After Ruan Yu left, Su Xiaoxiao fell gravely ill.
 Around this time, Meng Lang (孟浪), the observation envoy from Shangjiang, arrived in Qiantang on official business.
-Having long admired Su Xiaoxiao’s reputation, he repeatedly sent invitations for her to visit his residence, but she declined each time.
+Having long admired Su Xiaoxiao's reputation, he repeatedly sent invitations for her to visit his residence, but she declined each time.
 Dissatisfied, Meng Lang considered using his authority to have her forcibly brought to him.

 The county magistrate, who had a friendly relationship with Su Xiaoxiao, secretly advised her to apologize to Meng Lang to avoid deeper conflict with a high-ranking official.
 Reluctantly, Su Xiaoxiao agreed, recognizing the danger of defying someone in his position.

-On the appointed day, she visited Meng Lang’s residence dressed in simple, modest attire, appearing pale and frail.
+On the appointed day, she visited Meng Lang's residence dressed in simple, modest attire, appearing pale and frail.
 Meng Lang was struck by her pitiful yet captivating presence but, being a proud and petty man, decided to test her.
 In the courtyard, a red plum tree was in full bloom, and Meng Lang ordered Su Xiaoxiao to compose a poem on the theme of the red plum.

 Without hesitation, Su Xiaoxiao crafted a poem that was neither servile nor defiant.
-Her words conveyed both her unyielding spirit and a subtle deference to Meng Lang’s authority.
+Her words conveyed both her unyielding spirit and a subtle deference to Meng Lang's authority.
 Impressed by her intelligence and grace, Meng Lang let the matter drop and chose not to trouble her further.

-Thus, Su Xiaoxiao’s talent and charm once again turned a potentially dangerous situation into a peaceful resolution.
+In this way, Su Xiaoxiao's talent and charm turned a potentially dangerous situation into a peaceful resolution.

 On one occasion, while burning incense at a temple, Su Xiaoxiao encountered Bao Ren (鲍仁), a poor scholar.
 Moved by his plight, she gave him money to help him travel and prepare for the imperial examination.

 Bao Ren successfully passed the examination and was later appointed as the governor of Huazhou.
 Grateful for Su Xiaoxiao's kindness, he made a special trip to Qiantang to express his gratitude.
 Unfortunately, by the time he arrived, Su Xiaoxiao had already died.

 In accordance with her final wish—"Born in Xiling, died in Xiling, buried in Xiling, worthy of the beautiful landscape"—Bao Ren ensured that she was buried beside the Xiling Bridge, fulfilling her desire to rest eternally in her homeland.